 Loss of the Night is a free, easy-to-use app that helps users locate eight stars that should be visible in the local night sky.
 App users indicate how well they can see each star.
 The purpose is to monitor skyglow and light pollution.

 These citizen science projects could be used in an astronomy unit focused on the planet Mars:

 This unit plan was developed by teacher Melissa Coton as part of the Citizen Scientists in the Classroom education research project funded through the Ministry of Education’s Teaching & Learning Research Initiative.

-The Royal Astronomical Society of New Zealand (RASNZ) has a Dark Skies Group that advocates for minimising light pollution.
-There is also information on light pollution and monitoring our night skies, which contain useful information about other methods for investigating light pollution.
+The Royal Astronomical Society of New Zealand has a Dark Skies Group that advocates for minimising light pollution, arguing: “Outdoor lighting in New Zealand, as part of Urban Design, is in urgent need of review to ensure minimal wastage of energy and to minimise impacts on human health and natural and cultural systems.”
+Explore this view, as well as their information on light pollution and monitoring our night skies, which contains useful information about other methods for investigating light pollution.

 With less light pollution, there are many great areas for stargazing in New Zealand.
 The areas below are of particular note:

 - Aoraki-Mackenzie International Dark Sky Reserve – the largest gold standard International Dark Sky Reserve in the world.
 This gained its dark sky designation in 2012.

 - Aotea/Great Barrier International Dark Sky Sanctuary – in 2017, this became the first island in the world to receive International Dark Sky Sanctuary status.

 - Stewart Island/Rakiura International Dark Sky Sanctuary – the second island in the world to receive International Dark Sky Sanctuary.